Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - More word lists so you can have different categories/difficulties for the user to chose
 - More personalisation of the game so the user can input their name and then save their game and come back to it

+## Deployment

+- Sign up for an account with Heroku
+- Create a new app whilst logged into Heroku
+- Set buildpacks to 'Python' & 'NodeJS'
+- Link Heroku app to the GitHub respository
+- Deploy to Heroku